vtunka/kojak/README.md

 ---------------------------

 Currently Kojak requires an updated Fedora 18 installation installed with the packages in the @virtualization rpm package group.
-See http://fedoraproject.org/wiki/Getting_started_with_virtualization for more inforation.
+See http://fedoraproject.org/wiki/Getting_started_with_virtualization for more information.

 The virtual appliance is configured with he following default specifications:

 1. 4GB RAM
 2. 50 GB Disk Space
 3. IP Address 192.168.122.2

-You can adjust these settings by editing the options in vm_create.sh and kojak_ks.cfg.

 Installation Instructions
 ------------------------